-Non-degree candidates cannot enroll in College of Business graduate courses unless they meet all the admission requirements of the degree candidate.
-Students who are admitted to Master's degree programs outside the College of Business will not be permitted to take more than nine semester hours of 6000-Level College of Business graduate courses unless they meet all the admission requirements of the degree candidate.
+Non-degree candidates cannot enroll in College of Business graduate courses unless they meet all of the admission requirements of degree candidates.
+Students admitted into graduate programs outside of the College of Business will not be permitted to enroll in non-foundation graduate courses within the College of Business unless they either meet the minimum GPA requirement required for admission into the program OR have maintained an overall graduate GPA of 3.00 or higher since admission at Arkansas State.